 This was another area where there seemed to be significant contradictions between the April Treasury Direction, the HMRC Guidance, and SSP amendment regulations which were made on 15 April to grant “shielding” employees entitlement to SSP.
-Although the guidance states that short-term illness/self-isolation should not be a factor in deciding whether to furlough an employee, if an employer wants to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees (as long as they have been previously been furloughed for the minimum 3 week period between 1 March and 30 June).
+Although the Guidance states that short-term illness/self-isolation should not be a factor in deciding whether to furlough an employee, if an employer wants to furlough employees for business reasons and they are currently off sick, they are eligible to do so, as with other employees (as long as they have previously been furloughed for the minimum 3 week period between 1 March and 30 June and a claim made for them by 31 July, subject to the exceptions mentioned above).
 In these cases, the employee should no longer receive sick pay and would be classified as a furloughed employee.
 Conversely, if an employee on furlough becomes sick, or has to self-isolate because of someone in their household with symptoms, or under the test and trace regime, their wages cannot be claimed under the scheme if they are moved onto SSP instead of remaining on furlough.

-The guidance also states that employees who are “shielding” in line with public health guidance (or need to stay home with someone who is shielding) can be placed on furlough.
-This also includes employees on long-term sick leave, and appears to leave the discretion up to the employer as to whether to furlough them or leave them on sick leave.
-However, note that the entitlement to SSP for shielding employees ceases on 31 July.
 SSP is also not available for those who have to quarantine on entering or returning to the UK from non-exempt countries.
-As has recently been seen with holidaymakers in Spain, Luxembourg and Belgium quarantining requirements are changing regularly in response to changing situations abroad.
+As has recently been seen, quarantining requirements are changing regularly in response to changing situations abroad.
 If any such employees cannot return to work or work from home, the employer could explore furlough subject to eligibility or other types of statutory leave.

 The Treasury Direction of 20 May states that where SSP is being paid or due to be paid to an employee who has been instructed to go on furlough, the period of furlough does not begin until immediately after the end of the period of incapacity.
 However, unlike the April Treasury Direction, it appears to suggest that the period of incapacity for work should be determined by an agreement between the employer and employee.